Recurly

 Currencies

 The Salem platform supports many more currencies.
-Please contact Chase for more inforamtion.
+Please contact Chase for more information.

-To configure the CyberSource gateway you’ll need your account username and a Transaction Security Key for the SOAP Toolkit API.
+To configure the CyberSource gateway you'll need your MerchantID for the Login, and a Transaction Security Key for the SOAP Toolkit API.

 To get a Transaction Security Key, do the following: